paychex/tracking/README.md

 ### Timing User-Initiated Transactions, with Optional Nesting ###
 ### Timing Specific Points in the Application Lifecycle Against a Common Baseline ###
 ### Measuring the Time Between Any 2 Marks, with Optional Nested Marks ###

+**NOTE:** Although the [W3C specification](http://www.w3.org/TR/user-timing/) allows
+developers to use a number of built-in mark names in their measure calls, the Tracking library only allows developers to use `navigationStart`.

+    Tracking.marks.measure('my measure name', 'navigationStart', 'some other mark');

+Incidentally, `navigationStart` is also the default start value if you do not specifiy a starting mark name.
+The default value if you do not specify a stop mark name is the current epoch time:

+    Tracking.marks.measure('nav start until now' /* no start or stop needed */);

 ### Measuring Download Times for Scripts, Documents, CSS, and HTML ###